 Many individuals also find alternative treatments such as yoga, mindfulness, and meditation as effective strategies to cope with medical trauma as well.

-Despite the challenges of medical trauma, there is hope that through supportive therapy individuals can improve their symptoms and quality of life.
+Despite the challenges of medical trauma and chronic illness, there is hope that through supportive therapy individuals can improve their symptoms and quality of life.
 Medical PTSD may not be as well known, however together we can advocate and support those struggling with medical trauma.
 Contact Kristin to learn more about CBT, CPT, and mindfulness practices to help you cope with your medical trauma.

 ***The ideas, concepts, and opinions expressed in all Living Openhearted posts are intended to be used for educational purposes only.
 The author and publisher are not rendering medical advice of any kind, nor are intended to replace medical advice, nor to diagnose, prescribe, or treat any disease, condition, illness, or injury.
 Authors and publisher claim no responsibility to any person or entity for any liability, loss, or damage as a result of the use, application, or interpretation of the material.